celestiaorg/CIPs/cips/cip-prevote.md

 ## Test Cases

 Testing must be designed around validating that this approach does achieve more consistent block times (i.e. a 1 second standard deviation).
-As this modifies the voting logic, testing should also that correct nodes always vote.
+As this modifies the voting logic, testing should also verify that correct nodes always vote.

 ## Reference Implementation